Al-Bana

 The al-Bana (البنا) rocket launcher is a weapon developed by Hamas's Izz ad-Din al-Qassam Brigades under the direction of Adnan al-Ghoul and Mohammed Deif.
 Made from raw material and equipment smuggled into the Gaza Strip using tunnels in Rafah, named after Hassan al-Banna founder of the Muslim brotherhood, the al-Bana was the first example, during the Second Intifada, of Hamas' engineers capacity.
 It was to launch Palestinian rocket attacks on Israel.

-The shoulder-fired al-Bana was extensively used during Israeli Defense Forces incursions to fight against tanks and armored vehicles.
+The shoulder-fired al-Bana was extensively used during Israel Defense Forces incursions to fight against tanks and armored vehicles.
 The al-Bana was replaced, in 2003, by the more elaborated Batar and is no longer used by Hamas.
 Slightly modified versions of the al-Bana were made and used by other Palestinian militant groups.
 In 2004, Hamas engineers provided the group with a new and sophisticated shoulder-fired rocket launcher, the Yasin.